entity-neural-network/entity-gym-rs/examples/bevy_snake/README.md

 - When training, we crate and run many parallel game instances.
   If all of these have the same starting state, they can end up generating identical or highly correlated trajectories which degrades the training.
   For this reason, the `run_headless` method to receives a `seed` (which will be different for each App instance) and use it to randomize the starting.
+- All the PyO3/Python code is gated by a "python" feature flag to work around [https://github.com/PyO3/pyo3/issues/1708]().